hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 Ok, so maybe we were a little naive here.
 Let's start debugging.
 You got this error when you tried to build

 ~~~
-Running with gitlab-runner 16.7.1 (3eda8038)

-on runners-k8s-default-runners-699db8b9cc-7l4sv cMz2L-3y, system ID: r_fWkCk3SCPl9H

-feature flags: FF_USE_ADVANCED_POD_SPEC_CONFIGURATION:true

-Resolving secrets 00:00

-Preparing the "kubernetes" executor 00:00

-Using Kubernetes namespace: gitlab

-Using Kubernetes executor with image gitlab-registry.cern.ch/linuxsupport/rpmci/builder-al9:latest ...

-Using attach strategy to execute scripts...

-Preparing environment 00:07

-Using FF_USE_POD_ACTIVE_DEADLINE_SECONDS, the Pod activeDeadlineSeconds will be set to the job timeout: 1h0m0s...

-WARNING: Advanced Pod Spec configuration enabled, merging the provided PodSpec to the generated one.
-This is an alpha feature and is subject to change.
-Feedback is collected in this issue: https://gitlab.com/gitlab-org/gitlab-runner/-/issues/29659 ...

-Waiting for pod gitlab/runner-cmz2l-3y-project-178677-concurrent-1-0xkse5cc to be running, status is Pending

-Waiting for pod gitlab/runner-cmz2l-3y-project-178677-concurrent-1-0xkse5cc to be running, status is Pending

-ContainersNotReady: "containers with unready status: [build helper]"

-ContainersNotReady: "containers with unready status: [build helper]"

-Running on runner-cmz2l-3y-project-178677-concurrent-1-0xkse5cc via runners-k8s-default-runners-699db8b9cc-7l4sv...

-Getting source from Git repository 00:01

-Fetching changes with git depth set to 20...

-Initialized empty Git repository in /builds/sharmari/virtual-pipelines-eventselection/.git/

-Created fresh repository.

-Checking out a38a66ae as detached HEAD (ref is master)...

-Skipping Git submodules setup

 Executing "step_script" stage of the job script 00:00

 $ # INFO: Lowering limit of file descriptors for backwards compatibility. ffi: https://cern.ch/gitlab-runners-limit-file-descriptors # collapsed multi-line command